 Q 3.
 When does liability to pay GST arises?

 Ans.
 Liability to pay arises at the time of supply of Goods as explained in Section 12 and at the time of supply of services as explained in Section 13.

 The time is generally the earliest of one of the three events, namely receiving payment, issuance of invoice or completion of supply.
 Different situations envisaged and different tax points have been explained in the aforesaid sections.

 Q 4.
 What are the main features of GST payment process?

 Ans.
-The payment processes under proposed GST regime will have the following features:
+The payment processes under GST Act(s) have the following features:

 Q 5.
 How can payment be done?

 Ans.
 Payment can be done by the following methods: